edenlin/celebrate/readme.md

 This code base is a generic framework for any rhythm game.
 This is not a full-featured game engine though, but will be a good starting point for you to create your own rhythm game.
 It is already the best I can offer for free with my limited time.

 ### Toolchains
-__celebrate__ is built with the best practices in web application development, including versioning control, compile-free rapid development, compile-time scripts optimization and automatic build process.
-So you'll need to be familiar with these tools (luckily, they are not hard to learn).

 - an up-to-date browser
 - [git](http://git-scm.com/)
 - [node.js](http://nodejs.org/)